ccao-data/model-res-avm/README.md

 [`misc/file_dict.csv`](misc/file_dict.csv).
 For public users, all outputs are saved in the [`output/`](output/) directory, where they can be further used/examined after a model run.
-For CCAO employees, all outputs are uploaded to S3 via the [finalize stage](pipeline/06-finalize.R).
+For CCAO employees, all outputs are uploaded to S3 via the [upload stage](pipeline/06-upload).
 Uploaded Parquet files are converted into the following Athena tables:

 #### Athena Tables